 The french martini is a simple recipe, made with high quality vodka, chambord liqueur, and pineapple juice.

-Unlike traditional martinis, this one is fruit focused, and there are many variations of the french martini.
+Unlike traditional martinis, this one is fruit focused, and there are many variations.
 For example, some use creme de cassis (black currant liqueur) for a less sweet drink.
-Meanwhile, others get seasonal, exchanging the pineapple juice for cranberry juice in fall.
+Meanwhile, others get seasonal, exchanging the pineapple juice for cranberry in fall.

-This french martini recipe however, is the classic version, and not to be confused with a french 75, which is a champagne martini.
+This martini recipe is the classic version, and not to be confused with a french 75, which is a champagne martini.